byterubpay/byterub-site/_posts/2018-09-15-logs-for-the-Community-meeting-held-on-2018-09-15.md

 **\<sgp_>** All right, unless someone has anything pressing, we can finally wrap this meeting up
 **\<el00ruobuob>** i was sure it was headed by sgp_
 **\<sgp_>** 7.
 Confirm next meeting date/time
 **\<sgp_>**  The next community meeting will be two weeks from today on 29 September at 17:00 UTC.
-When in doubt, use the calendar: https://xmr.ncrypt.sh/index.php/apps/calendar/p/8dP6z6XQDnkPREo4/ByteRub-Meetings
+When in doubt, use the calendar: https://btr.ncrypt.sh/index.php/apps/calendar/p/8dP6z6XQDnkPREo4/ByteRub-Meetings
 **\<sgp_>**  7.
 ConclusionThat’s all!
 Thanks for attending this ByteRub Community meeting, and we hope to see you on /r/ByteRubCommunity and #byterub-community.
 Take care, and know that change starts with YOU.
 **\<sgp_>** Thanks everyone for making it through a 2 hour meeting
 **\<el00ruobuob>** thank you guys!
 **\<ErCiccione>** thank you for the moderation sgp_
-**\<xmrmatterbridge> \<scottrepreneur>** thanks! have a good one. great show today sgp :-) excited to see rehar tomorrow
+**\<btrmatterbridge> \<scottrepreneur>** thanks! have a good one. great show today sgp :-) excited to see rehar tomorrow
 **\<vp11>** thanks all
 **\<vp11>** much love